lexbalan/Modest/docs/value/access.md

     var pointer_to_point: *Point
     pointer_to_point = &point

-    // or variant with type inference
+    // or variant with type inference:
-    //var pointer_to_point = &point
+    // var pointer_to_point = &point

     // assign values to record fields